A Cryptographic Perspective on the Verifiability of Quantum Advantage: Designated verifiability

 Another type of verifiable quantum advantage experiments involve interactions between a trusted verifier and a computationally bounded quantum or classical prover, which is not covered by \cref{def:weak_vqa}.
 Such experiments are called \emph{proof of quantumness} ($\poq$). \begin{definition}[Proof of quantumness (($s,t,\veps$)-$\poq$)] Let $\secpar$ be the security parameter.
 We say a protocol between a classical verifier $V$ and a prover $P$ is an $(s, t,\veps)$-$\poq$, if there exists a quantum time-$s$ prover $P_Q$ such that for \emph{all} time-$t$ classical prover $P_C$, it holds that

 where $\langle V, P_Q\rangle$ and $\langle V, P_C\rangle$ denote the decision of $V$ after interacting with $P_Q$ and $P_C$ respectively. \end{definition}

-Some $\poq$ protocols have been proposed in \cite{mahadevPoQ,computationalCHSH,simplePoQ}.
+Some $\poq$ protocols have been proposed in \cite{mahadevPoQ,computationalCHSH,simplePoQ}, but only the verifier of the protocol proposed in \cite{simplePoQ} is offline.
 It would be an intriguing feature if the trusted party in $\poq$ could be offline just as in \cref{def:weak_vqa}.
-This motivates our definition of $\vqa$ with a setup stage, where a trusted party initializes a $\vqa$ experiment with some public parameter as well as a verification key that is issued to a designated verifier.
+This motivates our definition of $\vqa$ with a setup stage, where a trusted party initializes a $\vqa$ experiment with some public parameters as well as a verification key that is issued to a designated verifier.
 Quantum provers can then work offline.

 \begin{definition}[Designated verifiable quantum advantages (($s,t,\veps$)-\dvqa)] Let $\secpar$ be the security parameter.
 Consider an experiment $E$ specified by $(\setup, P)$ where \begin{itemize} \item $(\pp, \vk) \gets \setup(1^\secpar)$: a classical time-$\poly(\secpar)$ algorithm that outputs a public parameter $\pp$ and a verification key $\vk$, \item $z \gets P(\pp)$: a quantum time-$\poly(\secpar)$ algorithm that outputs a transcript $z$ on input $\pp$. \end{itemize} We denote a classical simulation algorithm of $E$ by $\simulate$.